hbahuguna2/simple-game-service/README.md

 Tasks:
 1. Create a branch using Git.
 2. Write the follwong functional tests in your favorite programming language :
-    a.
-Verify that the text is "Playing Sudoku is fun!", when no query parameter is provided.
+    1. Verify that the text is "Playing Sudoku is fun!", when no query parameter is provided.
-    b.
-Verify that the id increases by 1 every time we hit the server.
+    2. Verify that the id increases by 1 every time we hit the server.
-    c.
-Verify that the text is "Playing Chess is fun!", when Chess is set as the name query parameter.
+    3. Verify that the text is "Playing Chess is fun!", when Chess is set as the name query parameter.
 3. Open a pull request for code review.